-Anyways right now oranges, particularly navel oranges, are in season and I cannot get enough of ‘em.
+Anyway right now oranges, particularly navel oranges, are in season and I cannot get enough of ’em.
 There’s something so thirst-quenching and satisfying about a juicy, sweet orange slice, amiright?

 Recently I wrote a post about using navel oranges in savory dishes like Sesame Orange Beef for Delish Dish, but today I went the sweet route and made the gems you see below – Orange Pancakes with Berry-Orange Sauce, aka THE BEST PANCAKES EVER!!!

-I have made a LOT of pancake recipes in my day, like lemon poppy seed pancakes, banana pancakes, carrot cake pancakes, cornbread pancakes, churro pancakes, but these Orange Pancakes with Berry-Orange Sauce are hands down my favorite.
+I have made a LOT of pancake recipes in my day, like lemon poppy seed pancakes, banana pancakes, carrot cake pancakes, cornbread pancakes, churro pancakes, apple cider pancakes, but these Orange Pancakes with Berry-Orange Sauce are hands down my favorite.
 Made with fresh orange juice, and spiked with orange zest, they actually taste refreshing.
 Whodathunkit?
 A REFRESHING pancake recipe!

 Not only are Orange Pancakes with Berry-Orange Sauce packed with bright, fresh flavors, they’re incredibly light and fluffy too.
 As soon as the batter hit the hot griddle they puffed like magic.
 MAGIC, I tell you!